abdnh/anki-zim-reader/README.md

 <img src="./images/dialog.png" width="600">

-To import a new dictionary, go to _Tools > ZIM Reader -> Import a file_.
+To import a new dictionary, go to _Tools > ZIM Reader > Import a file_.
 [This page](https://wiki.kiwix.org/wiki/Content_in_all_languages) has a lot of ZIM files available for download.

 <img src="./images/import_dialog.png" width="600">

+There is also a feature to look up words in the reviewing screen in any imported ZIM file.
+If you select any word and press "Alt+Shift+S", a pop-up should be shown with the page of the selected word if found.
+You can configure the ZIM file used for the pop-up feature and the shortcut from _Tools > _ ZIM Reader > Settings_.

 ## Download